Hamster45105/SpotifyLikedToPlaylist/README.md

 ### Spotify Developer Setup

 1. Go to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/create) and login
 2. Fill in app name and description (can be anything).
-Then set “Redirect URI” to “https://hamster45105.github.io/spotipy” (IMPORTANT: Make sure there is NO slash at the end!)
+3. Set “Redirect URI” to “https://hamster45105.github.io/spotipy” (IMPORTANT: Make sure there is NO slash at the end!)

-3. Click save
+4. Click save

-4. Click “Settings”.
+5. Click “Settings”.
 Note down the “Client ID”, click “View client secret” and note that down as well.
 You need them for the next steps.

 ### Program Setup